 Ever heard the classic line, "tidy home, tidy mind"?
 It exists because it's true.
-If your home, and/or workspace is cluttered, your brain will feel the same.
+If your home and workspace are cluttered, your brain will feel the same.
 Purchase a copy of The Life-Changing Magic of Tidying and be prepared to embrace the magic of decluttering.
-It really does give your brain the space it needs.
+It does give your brain the space it needs.

 6. Empty your mind through menial tasks

 While we're on the subject of tidying, cleaning your home can be very meditative.
-So can ironing your clothes.
-By concentrating on rather boring jobs, you can quieten your mind and find peace.
+By concentrating on rather dull jobs, you can quieten your mind and find peace.
 I love nothing more than a spring clean (the very mention of which might frighten some of you).
 I completely switch off and feel refreshed after a good hoover and polish.
 I even whack on some great music to be mindful.